toeverything/blocksuite/packages/docs/block-std-overview.md

-# Block Standard Library
+# Block Std Overview

-To help you get started with building blocks, we've created a standard library of blocks that you can use to build your own blocks.
+To help you get started with building blocks, we've created a standard library of blocks that you can use to build your own blocks called `block-std`.
 You can install it as `@blocksuite/block-std`.

 ![block std data flow](./images/block-std-data-flow.png)